Pierre-He/CbrnAlert/README.md

 You can now connect to http://localhost:4200 and login with login `test` and password `test`.

 ## Alternative : Manual Reinstall (anomaly with setup.sh)
+If there is an issue, maybe the setup is reading with Windows CPLF Line return, which is incompatible with UNIX Systems since they use LF Line return.
+You can get Notepad++ and open the setup.sh.
+In EDIT> choose LF and retry to open in a dev container and related steps above.

-Usually, the quickstart setup above should work.
+Usually, the issue should be fixed.
 Otherwise follow these manual steps below :

 ### Setup
 0/ Write API keys on a file ".ecmwfapirc" and save it as no extension file in C:/Users/YOURNAME, check if there is NO folders with the same name !